A perfectly fried egg is a glory to behold – crispy edges and a wobbly, pinkish yolk.

 How do you like your eggs?
 When considering a recipe for fried eggs, this is the pertinent question.
 It's very personal, but my own method, below, can be adjusted to suit most tastes.
 It will provide a fried egg with a slightly crispy, frilly edge; the white will be set and the yolk soft and runny.
 If you prefer not to have the crispy edge, use a medium to low heat from the beginning and, if you like your egg more cooked, give it a little longer.
 Always a spanking fresh as you possibly can.

-You can now watch how easy it is to fry eggs in our Cookery School Video lesson on this page.
+You can now watch how easy it is to fry eggs in our Cookery School Video, just click on the image to play..

 This recipe is from Delia's Complete How to Cook.